GrapheneCt/libvita2d_sys/README.md

 This library is disigned to be used only with applications running in system mode.
 General usage is the same as standard vita2d.
 However, initialization proccess is different.

-You can control some shared fb pramaters using the following:
+You can control shared fb directly from your application using the following:
 ```
 SceUID vita2d_get_shfbid(); //Returns shared fb id opened by application.
 This id can later be used to directly control shared fb from your application.
-void vita2d_set_shfb_mode(int mode); //Set shfb swapping mode.
-This value can be set to 1 or 2.
-If your application isn't displayed properly, change this value.
 ```

 **Textures can only be used in applications with "allow c heap" boot param != 0**